minio/docs/source/vmware/vmware-overview.rst

 IMAGE

+- The :guilabel:`MinIO's Access Key` and :guilabel:`MinIO's Secret Key`
+  are the credentials for the :ref:`minio-users-root`.

+- The :guilabel:`Console's Access Key` and :guilabel:`Console's Secret Key`
+  are the credentials for accessing the MinIO Console.

 MinIO displays the Access Keys *once*.
 Click the :guilabel:`Copy Credentials` button to copy the keys to your system clipboard.

+MinIO displays the Access Keys *once*.
+Click the :guilabel:`Copy Credentials` button to copy the keys to your system clipboard.
 Store the keys in a secure location, such as a password-protected key vault.
-Ensure only authorized users can access the generated keys.

 .. important::